laurenlichtman/ricecooker/README.md

 `File` objects (`VideoFile`, `AudioFile`, ...).

 For example, here is a simple sushi chef class whose `construct_channel` builds a tree with a single topic.
-Mmmm, potato...
-Potato give you power!

 ```
 from ricecooker.chefs import SushiChef